-On behalf of Janet Boyle of BOYLE FEINBERG, P.C. posted in Child Custody on Thursday, January 7, 2016.
+On behalf of Janet Boyle of Boyle Feinberg Sharma posted in Child Custody on Thursday, January 7, 2016.

 For Illinois parents, divorce isn’t the end of their relationship with their ex, but rather the start of a new one built around raising their children together while living apart.
 Some parents find this new arrangement fairly easy, but others resist, choosing court fights over cooperation.
 However, parents who quickly set aside resentments and choose to work together do the most to help their children adjust to the divorce.